 Bathroom locks-All bathroom doors in the residence halls can be locked.
-Residents only share a bathroom with one suitemate.

 Security cameras-There are 255 security cameras within the residential community.
 All cameras are placed at all exterior doors and entry points, parking lots, in interior common areas and hallways, elevators, and exterior common spaces such as the Greek Village Lawn.
 Security camera footage is stored and accessible with the ability to zoom in and out.